Caleb Williams looks sharp in Ben Johnson's offense as Bears rout Bills 38-0 in preseason

 The first pick in the 2024 draft completed throws of 18 yards to rookie first-round pick Colston Loveland and 29 yards to tight end Cole Kmet on a game-opening 92-yard march that concluded when Zaccheaus snagged a throw in the middle of the field on third-and-6, hurdled a tackler and went the distance.

-Williams’ play throughout training camp has been spotty but he was sharp from the start.
+Williams has been spotty throughout training camp but he was sharp from the start in this game.
 He hit on six of his first seven throws, then left after the second possession.
 He finished 6 of 10 for 102 yards.

+“I think had a couple of those (poor) practices throughout camp,” Williams said.
+"I felt like I took two steps forward, small things that I felt like I got over.
+Then I took a step back, probably.

+“It's just being able to keep that mindset, the growth mindset, keep growing, keep getting after it.”

 Tyson Bagent came on to lead three second-quarter touchdown drives as the Bears (1-0-1) took a 28-0 halftime lead.